 Of course, the holidays are quite stressful, even as they offer us joy.
 There is less light.
 The weather is colder.
 Your life’s circumstances may not be in concert with a “joy to the world” message (e.g., you’ve suffered a recent loss, your child is ill).
 You may be faced with having to interact more with people with whom you have less than a peaceful relationship.
 There is a lot of hustling and bustling and, of course, financial pressures often mount.
-So, I’d like to review a few stress busters.
-I’m not going to cover obvious ones such as maintaining a good diet (avoiding processed foods and intoxication and eating fruits, veggies, Omega-3, etc.), getting enough sleep (8-9 hours/night) or getting enough physical activity (as one clinician put it, get some physical activity on any day that you eat).
+So, I’d like to review four stress busters.
+I’m not going to cover obvious ones such as maintaining a good diet, getting enough sleep (8-9 hours/night) or getting enough physical activity.
 Instead I’d like to cover a few that may be less in the front of your mind.
-I’ll first review a common trap and then suggest one potential antidote.
+I’ll first review a common trap and then suggest a potential antidote.

 Trap #1: To overspend

 Discussion: At some point in time it got embedded in our collective parental psyches that acquiring a lot of expensive stuff for our kids is the way to give them a magical holiday experience.
 And, if we don’t, we guilt ourselves with the notion that we may be depriving our kids.
 However, research indicates that shared positive experiences with us is much, much more important to our kids’ happiness.
 For many years I’ve been asking people, up and down the age spectrum, for their best and worse memories.
 I can’t remember the last time someone told me that a best memory was the acquisition of some expensive thing.
 But, I’ve had countless people recount a family ritual or interpersonal moment as a best memory.
 For some ideas on ways to promote holiday magic, mystery and meaning for your kids, on pocket change, click here.

 Trap #2: Act like you don’t have limitations